LucDuponcheelAtGitHub/timeHybrids/README.md

 `Sets` *explicitly* denotes *the realm of all sets*.

 Mathematically this is not a set.

 Programmatically it is a constructive set (recall that, programmatically, a set is implicitly denoted by a type).

-`Universe` also has a foundational parameter `Morphism` that is required to be a `Category` binary type constructor and a `ActingUponFunction` binary type constructor.
+`Universe` also has a foundational parameter `Morphism` that is required to be a `Category` binary type constructor and a `ActionUponFunction` binary type constructor.

 `Category` is fully explained in [Category](#category).

-`ActingUponFunction` is fully explained in [ActingUponFunction](#actinguponfunction).
+`ActionUponFunction` is fully explained in [ActionUponFunction](#actionuponfunction).

 `Universe` also has a domain parameter `Moment` that is required to be a `Time` type.